lovetoys/lovetoys/README.md

 - **eventName** (String) - Name of the event-class to be added

-- **listener** (Table) - A table containing information about the listener function.
+- **listener** (Listener) - A table containing information about the listener function.
 The first entry should be a value that will be passed as `self` to the called function, while the second entry should be the function itself.

 Adds a function that is listening to the Event.
 An example for adding a Listener: `EventManager:addListener("EventName", {table, table.func})`.